bormaxi8080/nmap-scanner/README.md

 # nmap-scanner
-## Nmap domain list scanner to find exploitable vulnerabilities
+## Nmap packet domain list scanner to find exploitable vulnerabilities

 This is a domain list scanner to find exploited vulnerabilities used NMap utility (https://nmap.org) and specific security vulnerabilities scan scripts.